giwrgostst/giwrgostst/README.md

 ---

 ## 🧭 About Me
-- 🌩️ Passionate about computer architecture, cybersecurity, and AI
+- 🌩️ Passionate about Cybersecurity & AI

 ---